asvela/tektronix-func-gen/README.md

 ## Known issues

 - **For TekVISA users:** a `pyvisa.errors.VI_ERROR_IO` is raised unless the Call Monitor application that comes with TekVISA is open and capturing (see issue [#1](https://github.com/asvela/tektronix-func-gen/issues/1)).
 NI-VISA does not have this issue.
-- The offset of the built-in DC (flat) function cannot be controlled.
+- There is no VISA command to control the built-in DC (flat) function.
 A workaround is to transfer a flat custom waveform to a memory location, see [Flat function offset control](#flat-function-offset-control) in this readme.

 ## Installation